+Rob Wallace,

-Principal Deputy Assistant Secretary for Fish and Wildlife and Parks, exercising the authority of the Assistant Secretary for Fish and Wildlife and Parks.
+Assistant Secretary for Fish and Wildlife and Parks.

-Proposed Regulations Frameworks for 2019-20 Hunting Seasons on Certain Migratory Game Birds
+Proposed Regulations Frameworks for 2020-21 Hunting Seasons on Certain Migratory Game Birds

-Pursuant to the Migratory Bird Treaty Act and delegated authorities, the Department of the Interior is proposing the following frameworks for season lengths, shooting hours, bag and possession limits, and outside dates within which States may select seasons for hunting migratory game birds between the dates of September 1, 2019, and March 10, 2020.
+Pursuant to the Migratory Bird Treaty Act and delegated authorities, the Department of the Interior is proposing the following frameworks for season lengths, shooting hours, bag and possession limits, and outside dates within which States may select seasons for hunting migratory game birds between the dates of September 1, 2020, and March 10, 2021.
 These frameworks are summarized below.